Prince2190/Sales-Tax-Problem/README.md

 SOLUTION
 --------

 Solution is provided in Java.
+Source code is available in ./src folder.

 Environment setup:
 Java 1.8
 Spring Tool Suite (IDE)